Why Every Workplace Needs a Breakout Area (And How to Design One)

 Nowadays, Oldenburg’s idea is not just a theory — recent studies confirm that as much as 59% of employees find breakout areas essential office facilities.
 No wonder that many world-renowned businesses like Google and Facebook offer third places like inhouse coffee shops and libraries to their employees.
 And they are not the only ones - many companies around the world are increasingly offering onsite gyms, game rooms, cafeterias and even cinemas — everything to keep their workers happy.

-The belief that third places should be separate from the working environment has changed.
+The belief that third places - or breakout areas - should be separate from the working environment has changed.
 Now, we see that these two areas of life can coexist, and the result is higher job satisfaction and overall wellness.
 So, if your office still lacks a breakout area, it’s high time to create one.

-When designing a third-place, first decide what purpose it will serve.
-If you have multiple purposes you’ll probably need multiple breakout areas.
+When designing a third place, you should first decide what purpose it will serve.
+If there are multiple purposes you’ll probably need multiple breakout areas.
 A quiet reading corner cannot be a game room at the same time.
 Maybe, your team isn’t even fond of games.
 So what exactly do they need?
 The best way to find out is to ask them — this is exactly what Hubble HQ did.
-They found that a kitchen, onsite gym and an office bar with drinks and snacks are among the most wanted facilities.
+They conducted an internal survey and found that a kitchen, onsite gym and an office bar with drinks and snacks are among the most wanted facilities.
 Other preferences included individual pods, nap rooms, private meeting rooms and a swimming pool.
+Based on that, Hubble made a selection of various breakout areas and incorporated them into the new office design.

 Ideally, your office design should include the areas for both socializing and alone time.
 The main rule is to clearly isolate these zones from the rest of the workspace.
-It can be a separate room or a place surrounded by room dividers.
+It can be a separate room or a an area marked by room dividers.
 Nothing in there should resemble the typical office.
-Try using lounge chairs or sofas to create a cosy feel.
+Try using lounge chairs and sofas to create a cosy feel.

 Furniture is not the only element to consider — lightning, aroma and acoustics also contribute to the overall atmosphere of your third place.
 Acoustics are particularly important for so-called productive breakout areas, if used for concentrated tasks, such as quiet breaks and reading.